In this blog post I will show you how to install Kali Linux 2020.1b in Virtual Box 6.1.

 - Go to System -> Processor tab – Increase number of processors to 2 have better performance.
 You can leave it as it is if you want. leave rest of the settings as it is.

-- Go to System -> Acceleration tab – Default settings are Enable VT-x/AMD-V checked and Enable nested paging checked.
+- Go to System -> Acceleration tab – Accept the defaults and leave it as it is.

 - Go to Storage-> Optical Drive attribute – Click on the disk Icon and select Choose Virtual optical Disk file and navigate to the ISO image that you have downloaded.